 Logan Square’s favorite vegetarian spot does not disappoint.
 Like Handlebar, it’s a relaxed space with a wealth of vegan options.
 It’s not lavish, it’s not luxurious, it’s laid-back and low-key, offering a down-to-earth vibe and more magical seitan-based creations.

 Options like the Tofu Wings, BBQ Deluxe Sandwich, and Beet Burger 2.0 are standouts on an eclectic menu.The Ground Control vegan menu can be found here.

 📍Ground Control is located at 3315 W Armitage Avenue, Chicago.

-9. Urban Vegan
+10. Urban Vegan

 While there are a few places you’ll find a range of vegan burgers, tacos, wraps, and salads, at Urban Vegan in Ravenswood you’ll find a fantastic menu of vegan Thai and Asian food.

 Thai food is mostly vegan-friendly but dishes traditionally often contain fish sauce, oyster sauce, and other non-vegan ingredients which Urban Vegan has effectively managed to eradicate from their sensational creations.
 It’s considered one of the best Thai restaurants in town and you’ll struggle to find a better vegan Thai curry anywhere else in Chicago.Urban Vegan’s vegan menu can be found here.

 Urban Vegan is located at 1601 W Montrose Avenue, Chicago.

-Special mention: Native Foods
+Special mentions: Native Foods

 The small chain of vegan restaurants originating from Southern California now has four different Chicago locations in Lakeview, Hyde Park, Wicker Park, and The Loop.
 Native Foods’ 27+ years of crafting 100% plant-based dishes and multiple locations together offer a fantastic and reliable vegan experience.

 The Native Foods vegan menu can be found here.